DWTechs/Checkard.js/README.md

  * A function to capitalize the first letter of each word in a string.
  *
  * @param {string} s - The input string to capitalize.
- * @param {boolean} everyWords - A flag to indicate whether to capitalize the first letter of every word or just the first letter of the whole string.
+ * @param {boolean} everyWords - A flag to indicate whether to capitalize every word or just the first letter of the whole string.
  * @return {string} The string with the first letter of each word capitalized.
  */
+function ucfirst(
+  s: string,
+  everyWords = true
-ucfirst(s: string, everyWords = true): string {}
+): string {}

 /**
  * Returns a normalized nickname for a user.